 Sending an Employee Abroad Temporarily—Or Permanently?
 We Can Help.

 Companies sending employees abroad for days, weeks, or months at a time have countless reasons for doing so.
 But for many, this is the first step in choosing a global expansion destination, especially after significant time spent abroad.
-If your organization is considering expanding its presence overseas, reach out to Velocity Global today to learn how our suite of global expansion services that includes our International PEO (Professional Employer Organization) solution can have you up and running in as few as 48 hours.
+If your organization is considering expanding its presence overseas, reach out to Velocity Global today to learn how our suite of global expansion services that includes our Employer of Record solution can have you up and running in as few as 48 hours.
 We’re ready to talk when you are.